LazaUK/AIFoundry-BlackForestLabs-FLUX/README.md

 > Please, ensure that the name of your model deployment is passed in lower case.

 ### 2.2 Secure Authentication:
-Obtains an Entra ID access token for the `cognitiveservices` scope.
+Obtain an Entra ID access token for the `cognitiveservices` scope.

 ``` Python
     credential = DefaultAzureCredential()